💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 Allen added: “They escalated in the 70s because weapons came into play.”

 Their weapons of choice?
 “Bannister posts, car aerials…zip guns,” said John “Baby John” Johnson, a 67-year-old former Moon Gang member who lived at Umoja.
 “Then, to hand guns, then shotguns.”
 Those close range, one-shot firearms are no match for today’s artillery of automatic weapons and handguns with extended clips, Johnson said.

 Gang killings accounted for 160 homicides over a four-year period in the late 60s and early 70s, the New York Times reported, representing a fraction of the hundreds in the city annually.

 Philadelphia Police Chief Inspector Michael McCarrick told Billy Penn antiquated bookkeeping and intelligence could be a factor in why so few deaths were attributed to gang violence.

 “If an incident happens back in the 1970s, it was up to the individual investigator to label it … a direct result of gang activity,” said McCarrick, 52.
 “It was really challenging to say whether an incident was gang related or not.”
 He noted that some modern studies suggest gang-related violence was more significant than previously recorded.

 Would a peace pact work today?

 Anton Moore is a ward leader and anti-violence activist in South Philadelphia where generations-old gang feuds still rage.
-Moore operates a nonprofit called Unit in the Community.
+Moore operates a nonprofit called Unity in the Community.
 He believes the dynamics of social media and changes in the cultural landscape of communities means House of Umoja’s former tactics might not fly in 2020.